 We will round out our examples with that of Monthly Income.
 You will be documenting your client's income much in the same way as with disabilities.
 However, the important thing to note is that incomes may begin and end.
 They may change over time, something that Permanent Housing projects will have to contend with.

-This will show you a historical record of your client's history.
+Clicking the magnifying glass will show you a historical record of your client's history.

-You can sort by monthly amount, source of income, start date and end date.
+You can sort by monthly amount, source of income, start date, and end date.

 Down the Line:

 Over time, the sub-assessments will grow as you input more information through the Interim reviews you create.